Double-Adversarial Activation Anomaly Detection: Adversarial Autoencoders are Anomaly Generators: Experimental Setup

 \subsection{Baseline Methods}

 \SAD{} is an unsupervised DL-\&GAN-based AD method.
-We chose four state-of-the-art baseline AD methods of the same category.
-Deep-SVDD \cite{ruff_deep_2018} is a DL-based one-class classifier, DAGMM \cite{zong_deep_2018} combines AEs and Gaussian mixture models.
+We chose six state-of-the-art baseline AD methods of related categories.
+Deep-SVDD \cite{ruff_deep_2018} is a DL-based one-class classifier, DAGMM \cite{zong_deep_2018} combines AEs and Gaussian mixture models. f-AnoGAN \cite{schlegl_f-anogan_2019} is a commonly used GAN-based AD baseline.
 GANomaly \cite{akcay_ganomaly_2019} is a GAN-based AD method featuring an AAE-like architecture, FenceGAN \cite{ngo_fence_2019} encloses the training data by generated anomalies.
-Moreover, we evaluate the performance gain of our novel anomaly generator in an ablation study with \AAA{} \cite{sperl_activation_2021}.
+REPEN \cite{pang_learning_2018} is an outlier detection (OD) method with DL feature scaling.
+Moreover, we evaluated the impact of our novel anomaly generator in an ablation study with \AAA{} \cite{sperl_activation_2021}.
+Whenever applicable, we used the very same architecture for the baseline methods as for \SAD{} to allow a fair comparison.
+If the authors evaluated the respective data set, we favoured their architecture.